gabrielmourare/BattleShip1.0/README.md

 Next Steps:
-* Create a backend app to practice NodeJS.
+* Create a backend app to practice NodeJS;
-*
+* Try to use Database concepts to improve the game.

 CREDITS: